Social Anxiety Disorder and Alcohol Addiction: Breaking the Cycle with Dual Diagnosis Treatment

 If you are experiencing social anxiety disorder and alcohol addiction, it is imperative that you seek comprehensive treatment to restore emotional balance and protect your health.
 While historically anxiety disorders and substance use disorders have been treated separately, we now know that simultaneous treatment of both disorders is necessary to break the cycle of use and distress and optimize recovery.
 Specialized dual diagnosis treatment programs are designed specifically for this purpose, ensuring that your full range of needs is addressed throughout the treatment process.

-In a residential dual diagnosis treatment program, you can engage in a broad spectrum of therapiesthat allow you to deeply investigate both your social anxiety disorder and your alcohol addiction as well as the ties between them.
+In a residential dual diagnosis treatment program, you can engage in a broad spectrum of therapies that allow you to deeply investigate both your social anxiety disorder and your alcohol addiction as well as the ties between them.
 Within a warm, supportive milieu, you will gain the tools you need to identify your triggers, the develop healthy coping mechanisms, and learn how to forge meaningful connections without the use of alcohol.
-Throughout this process, you will be guided by compassionate clinicians who understand the complexities of co-occurring disorders as well as peers who will act as your allies as you move through the recovery process.
+Throughout this process, you will be guided by compassionate clinicians who understand the complexities of co-occurring disorders as well as peers who will act as your allies as you move through the alcoholism use disorder recovery process.
 By participating in a program of holistic healing, you can enhance your confidence, expand your capacity for joy, and open up new possibilities for living a life of authenticity, resilience, and purpose.

 “I’ve resent my life and habits around new activities that don’t center on alcohol,” says Jessi, who is now sober.